Why is cycling in the Netherlands such a big deal? (Or not.)

 Things did change in the Netherlands.

-Road deaths in the Netherlands peaked in 1972 with over 3000 fatalities registered and the following year 450 children were killed on Dutch roads.
+Road deaths in the Netherlands peaked in 1972 with over 3000 fatalities registered (from a population of around 13 million at the time) and in the following year 450 children were killed on Dutch roads.
 This was enough to prompt the Dutch public to throw considerable weight, time and money behind a number of campaigns to change the country's infrastructure and approach to motor transport.
-The most famous of these campaigns was "Stop de Kindermoord" (Stop the Child Killing) and after two years peacefully but persistently protesting, the politicians began to listen.
+The most famous of these campaigns was "Stop de Kindermoord" (Stop the Child Killing) and after two years'of peaceful but persistent protesting, the politicians began to listen.
 By 1980 the country had a cycling infrastructure like no other country.
 Separate cycle lanes lined virtually every road in the Netherlands and no new roads are likely to be built with consideration to where bikes can be ridden on it safely and securely.
-The majority of bikes here are sturdy, upright and often very regal; they're not designed for speed but for ease and comfort.
-This is again testament to this not being a fad but a fair, fit and above all fun way to get around.
-A little fact to make you realise how far this country and infrastructure has come; in 2010 there were 640 road deaths and this number continues to show signs of decreasing.
+The majority of bikes here are sturdy, upright and often almost "regal' (they are called Omafietsen - Grandma Bikes) and they're not designed for speed but for ease and comfort.
+This is again testament to cycling in the Netherlands not being a fad but a fair, fit and above all fun way to get around.
+A little fact to make you realise how far this country and infrastructure has come; in 2016 there were 629 road deaths and the population was over 17 million.

 What I personally like about the Netherlands' (all natural) love affair with bikes is that it is all inclusive.
 It's not just for the old or young, it's not just for the rich or the poor, it's not just for one race or one gender.
 Unlike in other countries, cycling doesn't divide, it unites.
 You could be suited and booted heading to the office, or a stay at home mother of three taking the children to school - all colours, all ages, all lifestyles - everyone cycles here, there's no distinction between those who do and those who don't.
 Everyone does.
 And though I maintain that it's not a big deal for the Dutch, for little old me, an outsider who fell in love with her second-hand, upright bike from the first moment I sat on it and it squeaked back at me, I do feel like I'm part of something and that it's a really big deal.